 - Oil and a crepe pan

-- separate yolks and white.
-Leave the yolks in the room temperature and refrigerates the white.
+- Separate yolks and white.
+Leave the yolks in the room temperature and refrigerate the white.

-- Place butter, milk and honey in a microwave proof bowl and place cling wrap.
+- Place butter, milk and honey in a microwave proof bowl and cover with cling wrap.

 - Microwave the milk and butter mixture for 1 minute on 600w to dissolve butter completely.

-- Place egg white and 1/3 of the sugar and beat.
+- Make meringue.
+Place egg white and 1/3 of the sugar and beat.
 Add another 1/3 of sugar and beat.
-Add the remaining of the egg white and beat until stiff.
+Add the remaining of the egg white and beat until the meringue is shiny and forms a stiff peak.

 - Add all egg yolks at once and mix well.